ZT712002/tp/docs/DeveloperGuide.md

 ### Storage Component

 The **StorageManager** class is responsible for all file operations in the application, including reading, writing, and exporting data.
-It ensures that user data, client data, archived clients, policies, and meeting records are automatically persisted to disk after every command execution minimizing data loss risks even during unexpected shutdowns.
+It ensures that user data, client data, archived clients, tasks, policies, and meeting records are automatically persisted to disk after every command execution  minimizing data loss risks even during unexpected shutdowns.

 ![Storage Component Autosave Sequence](./umldiagrams/Storage.png)

 #### Design Overview
-The `FinanceProPlus` class directly manages the autosave feature by calling the `saveAllData()` method after every command execution.
-This design ensures that all updates made during runtime are immediately written to disk, without requiring explicit user action to save.
+The `FinanceProPlus` class manages the autosave feature through its `saveAllData()` method, which is triggered after each executed command.
+This guarantees that all updates made during runtime  including new tasks, meetings, or clients — are immediately written to disk without requiring explicit user action to save.

-Each dataset (User, Client, ArchivedClient, Policy, and Meeting) is stored in both:
+Each dataset (User, Client, ArchivedClient, Policy, Meeting, and Task) is stored in both:
-- **Text format** (`.txt`) – for internal data recovery and reloading.
+- **Text format** (`.txt`) – for reliable internal persistence and reloading.
-- **CSV format** (`.csv`) – for easier external analysis (e.g., Excel viewing).
+- **CSV format** (`.csv`) – for user-friendly export and analysis.

-These files are located in:
+All saved data resides within two primary directories:
-- `data/` — persistent program storage
+- `data/` — used for internal save and load operations.
-- `exports/` — user-friendly exported CSVs
+- `exports/` — used for external CSV exports (e.g., viewing in Excel).

 #### Key Data Files
 | Data Type | Text File | CSV File |